Dan has been in the HVAC industry for 23 years with experience ranging from installation and service to sales and distribution.

 In today's world where energy conservation is more and more considered, we still run four or five fans throughout the house to move air when we have one fan that can move air in every room and will end up using less electricity.
 This is the fan on our furnace.

 Many people do not realize that the "fan/auto" switch on the thermostat is there for exactly this and that even though you're running the fan, the heating or cooling cycles will still operate as they normally would.
 The trick here is that they will likely not run as often since you are not allowing the air in the home to separate.
 This is a particularly good idea on our more extreme temperature days.

-On nicer days, where the temperature outside is where we'd like it and let's say we don't have air conditioning, this is a great idea to open the windows and doors while letting the furnace fan draw in the outdoor air and cool down that sauna that those hot days have made out of your home.
+On nicer days, where the temperature outside is where we'd like it, and let's say we don't have air conditioning, this is a great idea to open the windows and doors while letting the furnace fan draw in the outdoor air and cool down that sauna that those hot days have made out of your home.

 As for energy, the fan starting is where the most power is being drawn.
-Once a furnace fan is running, it doesn't cost that much to keep it doing so.
+Once a furnace fan is running, it doesn't cost that much to keep it going.
 Sure, it puts a few more miles on the motor but if your filters are kept up on and you've done your fan maintenance, you won't have any problems with this.
-Just think, you spend "x" amount on multiple fans, the electric to run them and they don't filter the air for you...so what if you have to replace a fan motor a few months sooner than you would anyway.
+Just think, you spend "x" amount on multiple fans, the electric to run them and they don't filter the air for you...so what if you have to replace a fan motor a few months sooner than you would anyway?
 It's easier to keep up with one fan as opposed to many.

 Spread Out the Returns